I Am (Elisa Fiorillo album): Background

 Elisa Fiorillo recorded I Am at Prince's Paisley Park recording studio, with David Z producing the majority of the album.
 Fiorillo originally approached David Z and expressed her interest in recording at Paisley Park.
 She recalled in 1991, "I wanted to take the Philadelphia soul sound and add it to the Minneapolis funk and make myself a really soulful little white girl."
-Speaking of the end result, she stated in another interview, "I went in with a different attitude and I came out with what I wanted.
-They [the record company] didn't want me to sing R&B because they didn't have a department for that kind of music.
+Speaking of the result, she stated in another interview, "I went in with a different attitude and I came out with what I wanted.
+[The record company] didn't want me to sing R&B because they didn't have a department for that kind of music.
 I said, 'I don't care, that's what I want, that's what I sing.
-I'm going to make the record anyway - you guys are gonna have to get an R&B department'."
+I'm going to make the record anyway—you guys are gonna have to get an R&B department.'"

-Prince contributed to I Am by writing three of the songs, co-writing a further two and producing one track.
-In an interview at the time, Fiorillo revealed of her collaboration with Prince on I Am: "I was at Paisley Park Studios working on my second album.
+Prince contributed to I Am by writing three of the songs, co-writing an additional two, and producing one.
+In an interview at the time, Fiorillo said of her collaboration with Prince on the album, "I was at Paisley Park Studios working on my second album.
 I had just finished some vocals.
 I went to the bathroom, came back, and Prince was sitting there in the studio listening to my tape.
 He looked up and said, 'You're a good singer.
 Why don't you go in there and sing for me?'
 I was always taught to be confident.
 So I went in and started singing.
 I didn't know it at the time, but [he] had been writing a song called 'I Am' for me.
 And he was always on my case, urging me to write more.
 He said, 'Tomorrow I want you to bring in a new set of lyrics and we'll write a song.'
-I stayed up until 4am writing.
+I stayed up until 4 a.m. writing.
 He was extremely nice, and completely respectful."